mcloughlan/algo-notes/docs/graphs.md

 #### Euclidian distance

-Is also known as simply distance
+The most commonly understood distance metric

 Euclidean Distance is the straight line distance between two entities.
 Which is worked out using **Pythagoras Theorem**